The Doozers

 The Doozers is an animated television series that is a spin-off to Fraggle Rock.
-The series is co-produced by the Halifax studio of DHX Media and The Jim Henson Company, and was developed in association with the Canadian Broadcasting Corporation.
+The series is co-produced by DHX Media and The Jim Henson Company, and was developed in association with the Canadian Broadcasting Corporation.

 The series originally premiered in Australia on Nick Jr. on October 7, 2013.
 The series began its US run as a Hulu exclusive on April 25, 2014.
-Turner's Cartoonito and Boomerang also aired it within European countries and Africa, as well as Cartoon Network Asia.
+Cartoonito and Boomerang also aired it within European countries and Africa, as well as Cartoon Network Asia.
 As of July 2025, the series is featured on the Yippee TV streaming service.

-On September 12, 2017, it was renewed for a second season.
+On September 12, 2017, it was renewed for a second and final season.
 It premiered on May 25, 2018.

 Premise

 In the self-sustainable community of Doozer Creek located just beyond the view of humans, the show focuses on the Doozer Pod Squad (consisting of Daisy Wheel, Flex, Spike, and Mollybolt).